ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Store Results of DMARC Processing {#store-results-of-dmarc-processing}

-The results of Mail Receiver-based DMARC processing should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.
+Mail Receiver-based DMARC processing results should be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#general-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.